ucns3d-team/UCNS3D/CODE/README.txt

     "mpirun -np M ./ucns3d_p",  M being the number of MPI processes (at least 2 are required)
 e) For running at different HPC systems sample scripts are provided

+!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!NOTE!!!!!!!!!!!!!!!!!!!!!!!!!!!
+The structure of the mesh files, solution files, restart files etc, are independent of the number of cpus selected, since parmetis is invoked within the code to partition the mesh, and MPI-IO to put the files together when reading and writing.
+Therefore the user can submit to any number of cpus a simulation, and restart/resume it to a different number of cpus.
+There is only one file written from all the cpus for the output, restart files and forces etc, therefore minimising the number of files generated.
+!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 5.Output Files
 The ucns3d code generates numerous files while running depending on the setup chosen.
 The most common ones are: